 You have purchased or inherited a beautiful antique mirror but the silvering is defective.
-Black-edge, black spots, flaking, or scratches have damaged the original silvering, and you wonder if it’s worthwhile to have the mirror re-silvered.
+Black-edge, black spots, flaking, or scratches have damaged the original silvering, and you wonder – should I re-silver my antique mirror?

 Re-silvering is offered by only a few companies in the USA.
 Unless you can deliver and pick up your mirror, shipping charges make the process expensive.
 Re-silvering is only worthwhile if you have an etched, historic, or specially shaped antique mirror.
 A degree of damage may even be aesthetically desirable – read on to learn the pros and cons of re-silvering.

 The first mirrors used by humans were probably pools of dark, still water, or water collected in a primitive vessel.
 By the Stone Age, mirrors were made from polished rocks like black volcanic glass (obsidian).
 In the Bronze and Middle Ages burnished disks of copper, bronze, or silver were widely used.
 These days, mirror is made by depositing a thin layer of metallic silver onto glass by the reduction of silver nitrate.
 The silver is then protected by a layer of paint.